YIO-Remote/remote-os/docker/README.md

 ## Creating the YIO-Remote Build Image

 The Docker image is not yet available in a public Docker registry and must be built.
-See subdirectory `./image-build`:
+See subdirectory `./yio-image`:

-- Based on Ubuntu 18.04
+- Based on Ubuntu 19.10
-- Clones the following YIO-remote repositories in `/yio-remote/src`
-  - remote-os
-  - remote-software
-  - web-configurator
-  - *TODO: integrations*
 - Build takes several minutes depending on internet speed and mirrors used

-The wrapper script `./image-build/build.sh` handles build parameters (e.g. disabling build cache) and optionally pushing the image into a registry.
+The wrapper script `./yio-image/build.sh` handles build parameters (e.g. disabling build cache) and optionally pushes the image into a registry.
 See options with:

     ./build.sh -h